geophile/marcel/README.md

 until the executable ends its output.
 This made it difficult to monitor long-running host executables.
 Now, this buffering does not happen.

-The marcel equivalent of the `find` executable is `ls -R`.
+The marcel equivalent of the `find` executable is `ls -r`.
 But ignoring
 that: Previously, if you ran `find /` from marcel, the `find` would run completely, buffering the output, and then marcel would print the buffer's contents.
 Now